Thadious Davis: Works

 Davis is known for her writings on race, gender, and region.
 She wrote a biography of Nella Larsen, Nella Larsen, Novelist of the Harlem Renaissance, and edited the Penguin Classics editions of both of Larsen's books: Passing and Quicksand.

-Her 2009 book, Games of Property: Law, Race, Gender, and Faulkner's Go Down Moses, received honorable mention for the William Sanders Scarborough Prize Winners given by from the Modern Language Association.
+Davis's 2009 book, Games of Property: Law, Race, Gender, and Faulkner's Go Down Moses, received honorable mention for the William Sanders Scarborough Prize Winners given by from the Modern Language Association.
 Her 2014 book, Southscapes: Geographies of Race, Region, Literature focuses on writings by black southern writers from Mississippi and Louisiana.

 Selected publications

 Honors and awards

-In 1994 Davis received the Anna Julia Cooper Award for Feminist Scholarship from Spelman College.
-In 1995 the College Language Association presented Davis with an award for creative scholarship for her book on Nella Larsen.
-She received a lifetime achievement award from the Society for the Study of Multi-Ethnic Literature in 2007.
-In 2017, she received the Callaloo’s Lifetime Achievement Award for American Literary and Cultural Studies.
+In 1994, Davis received the Anna Julia Cooper Award for Feminist Scholarship from Spelman College.
+In 1995, the College Language Association presented Davis with an award for creative scholarship for her book on Nella Larsen.

+Davis received a lifetime achievement award from the Society for the Study of Multi-Ethnic Literature in 2007.
+In 2017, she received the Callaloo's Lifetime Achievement Award for American Literary and Cultural Studies.